better-internet/radworks-grants/governance/README.md

 A: I could not agree more.
 This is largely due to us launching the grants program before funding features (i.e. Drips) are online.

 We will keep this process for the 1st wave of grants.
-It will also help to inform us on the average line item costs of running such a program.
+It will also help to inform us on the general line item costs of running such a program.
+For example, once Drips are online, we might use all the data here to make a flat monthly rate for drips based on the median monthly cost per committee member, learned from the 1st wave of grants.

 But aim is to fully adopt Radicle's native financial rails to move towards a more programmatic, automated, and transparent process.